BioJulia/BufIO.jl/docs/src/index.md

 ```

 # BufIO.jl
-BufIO is an alternative IO interface in Julia inspired by Rust, designed around explicitly copying bytes between buffers.
+BufIO is an alternative IO interface in Julia inspired by Rust, designed around exposing buffers to users in order to explicitly copy bytes to and from them.
 Compared to `Base.IO`, the interfaces in this package are generally:

 * Lower level
-* Lower overhead (i.e, faster)
+* Faster
 * Easier to reason about
 * Better specified, with more well-defined semantics
-* Free of slow fallback methods that trash your performance
+* Free from slow fallback methods that trash your performance

-This package also provides types for interfacing between the new buffered IO types, and `Base.IO` types.
+This package also provides a basic set of types which allows easy interoperation between `Base.IO` types the new buffered interface.

 ## Example
 * Low-level example: